chadmando/cleandir/cleandir/README.md

 c:\path\to\cleandir> python cleandir.py
 ```

 You are prompted to enter the directory.
-Just the directory not quotes required.
+Just the directory no quotes required.
 On Windows:
 ```angular2
 enter an absolute path to clean (default=C:\users\<username>\cleandir): C:\Users\<username>\Documents